DECaNT: Simulation Tool for Diffusion of Excitons in Carbon Nanotube Films: Results

 \subsection{Intertube Spacing}

 We now consider a single chirality, (4,2), and examine the effect of added intertube spacing on the cross-plane diffusion for our three morphologies.
 Processes used to select semiconducting CNTs from a solution often use a polymer~\cite{Arnold_Films_Harvesting_2011,polymer_wrapping_Nish_2007} that can be difficult to remove afterward.
 This polymer layer will increase the distance between CNTs in a film, which has a direct, and large, effect on the transfer rate.
 The results are shown in Fig. \ref{Fig11}.
+The red curves in Fig. \ref{Fig11} are least-squares fits of the form $D(0)/(\underline{d}+d_0)^n$, where $\underline{d}$ is value (in nm) of the wall-to-wall spacing (horizontal axis in all graphs). $d_0$ is no less than the tube diameter (in nanometers), with the exact value dependent on film morphology and average segment orientation. $n<2$ is the power characterizing the decay with increasing tube separation.
+(The scattering potential is Coulomb in origin and the rates (and diffusion constant) are proportional to the square of the potential matrix elements.
+Between pointlike objects, the Coulomb potential decays as the inverse of distance, but for an infinite charged cylinder the potential would decay more slowly (logarithmically).
+This is why, for the mixture of tube segments of different lengths and orientations, a decay of the potential is likely somewhat slower than the inverse of distance, and consequently the rates (and the diffusion constant) would decay more slowly than the inverse of distance squared.
+Hence the expectation $n<2$, as shown in Fig. \ref{Fig11}, with the exact power being dependent on the film morphology.)

-We see that the cross-plane diffusion coefficient decreases with increased intertube spacing for all morphologies, but does so fastest for the parallel morphology.
+The cross-plane diffusion coefficient decreases with increasing intertube spacing for all morphologies, and does so fastest in the parallel morphology.
 The single random morphology has a slower decay curve because it is possible for individual CNTs to be partially oriented with the cross-plane direction.
 Therefore, even when intertube transfer is impossible, there is some movement in the cross-plane direction.
-The bundled random morphology decays even slower than single random because the orientation effect is coupled with the lack of spacing between CNTS in the same bundle still allowing intrabundle transfer.
+In the bundled random morphology, the orientation effect is coupled with the lack of spacing between CNTs in the same bundle, which still allows intrabundle transfer.
 This points to an interplay between the polymer wrapping and alignment: While alignment is good for cross-plane diffusion, it also causes the greatest sensitivity to intertube spacing.
 There will be a point at which there is too much intertube spacing for alignment to be worthwhile.